chrelerner/UiO-IN3110/assignment5/README.md

 ```
 To install the packages simply run the command "pip install -r requirements.txt".

-To run the Strompris webpage, run app.py in the terminal, and access
+To run the Strompris webpage, run "python app.py" in the terminal, and access
 http://127.0.0.1:5000 in your web browser.

 ## Notes for the grader